-3.3 Asymptotic Equilibrium Play
+3.5 Asymptotic Equilibrium Play

 The impermanence of reputations has implications for behavior as well as beliefs.
 In the limit, the normal type of player 1 and player 2 play a correlated equilibrium of the complete-information game.
 Hence, differences in the players' beliefs about how play will continue vanish in the limit.
-This is stronger than the convergence to subjective equilibria obtained by Kalai and Lehrer (1995, Corollary 4.4.1),5 though with stronger assumptions.
+This is stronger than the convergence to subjective equilibria obtained by Kalai and Lehrer (1995, Corollary 4.4.1), though with stronger assumptions.

 We present the result for the case of a long-run player 2, since only straightforward modifications are required (imposing the appropriate optimality conditions period-by-period) to address short-run player 2's.
 To begin, we describe some notation for the correlated equilibrium of the repeated game with imperfect monitoring.
-We use the term period-t continuation game for the game with initial period in period t.6 We use the notation t' = 0, 1, 2, ... for a period of play in a continuation game (which may be the original game) and t for the time elapsed prior to the start of the period-t continuation game.
-A pure strategy for player 1, s_1 , is a sequence of maps $s{1t'}: H{1t'} \to I$ for t' = 0, 1, ..., T Thus, $s{1t'} \in I^{H{1t'}}$ and $s_1 \in I^{\cup{t'}H{1t'}} \equiv S_1$, and similarly $s_2 \in S_2 \equiv J^{\cup{t'}H{2t'}}$.
-The spaces S_1 and S_2 are countable products of finite sets.
-We equip the product space $S \equiv S_1 \times S_2$ with the σ -algebra generated by the cylinder sets, denoted by S. Denote the players' payoffs in the infinitely repeated game (as a function of these pure strategies) as follows
+We use the term period-t continuation game for the game with initial period in period t.
+We use the notation t' = 0, 1, 2, ... for a period of play in a

+&lt;sup>6For each t, $\sigma_t^{T_k}$ and $\sigma_t^$ are elements of the same finite dimensional Euclidean space.

-$^{{}^{5}}$ In a subjective correlated equilibrium, the measure in (2) can differ from the measure in (3).
+&lt;sup>7In a subjective correlated equilibrium, the measure in (3) can differ from the measure in (4).